Mexico Travel Guide

 Mexico is an amazing and vibrant country that every traveler should visit at least once.
 It is a country with stunning beaches, flavorful food, vast biodiversity, colorful towns, and ruins of the Mesoamerican empires.
 And in addition to all that, the country has great cultural wealth.

-You can visit bustling cities like Mexico City, or relax in beach towns like Sayulita.
-Roam the streets of colonial towns like Valladolid, explore charming islands like Cozumel and Holbox, or enjoy the amazing Mexican food – you will fall in love with Mexico regardless of what you do during your stay.
+You can visit bustling cities like Mexico City or Oaxaca de Juarez, or relax in beach towns like Sayulita and Puerto Escondido.
+Roam the streets of colonial towns like Valladolid, explore charming islands like Cozumel and Holbox, or enjoy amazing Mexican food – you will fall in love with Mexico regardless of what you do while in Mexico!

-If you have some time, you can go on a Yucatan Peninsula road trip.
-Spend your days swimming in the cenotes near Tulum or the cenotes near Valladolid, before exploring great Mayan ruins like those of Ek Balam, Coba, or the ruins of Tulum.
-There are plenty of things to do in the Yucatan, so you are bound to have a full itinerary.
+If you are heading to Mexico for the first time, a Yucatan Peninsula road trip is a great way to get a first impression of the country.
+Spend your days swimming in the cenotes near Tulum or the cenotes near Valladolid, before exploring impressive Mayan ruins like those of Ek Balam, Coba, or the ruins of Tulum.
+There are plenty of things to do in the Yucatan, so you are bound to have a full itinerary that can easily be adjusted based on your interests.

-The country also has marvelous coral reefs, which makes it a prime scuba diving destination.
-Scuba divers will love diving in Cozumel.
-And if you want to see wonderous sights above the surface, you will love the pink Las Coloradas or the bioluminescent beaches north of Cancun.
+The country also has marvelous coral reefs, which make it a prime scuba diving destination.
+On the Yucatan Peninsula, scuba divers love diving in Cozumel as well as cenote diving.
+And if you want to see wonderous natural sights above the surface, you will love the pink Las Coloradas or the bioluminescent beaches north of Cancun.

 Places to see in Mexico